SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ![alt text](Images/model6results.png)

 **Result**: Model 6 was the most accurate model found with a good balance between the accuracy for all classes.

+### Learning Outcomes
+The completion of this project illustrated a number learning points for machine learning tasks and Support Vector Machines in particular:
+1. **The Challenges of SVM on Large Datasets**: This project highlighed the limitations of SVM when dealing with large datasets.
+The size of the dataset in this project limited how Support Vector Machines could be used as the time taken to complete the calculations was too large.
+However, the project also showed how a technique like Principal Component Analysis could be used to reduce the size of the data by picking key features and allow a SVM model to avoid these limitations.

+2. **Risk of Bias due to imbalanced data**: The completion of this project showed the effect that imbalanced data can have in classification tasks with the performance of the various model around the sunglasses class.
+ Improved performance for this class was seen by simply balancing the dataset in terms of class distribution.
+However, this method also reduced the training data available which reduced model performance on other classes also highlighted the need to balance the reduction of your dataset against the possible bias this may cause.

+3. **SVM Hyperparameters and Their Effects**: Another key learning outcomes was the meaning and effect of various SVM hyperparameters such as C and gamma and how they can be tuned to improve model performance.

+4. **oss-Validation Techniques for Model Optimization**: Learning how cross validation techniques such as GridSearch can be used for hyperparameter tuning and finetune overall model performance.